 Violinist and fiddler Miriam Sonstenes performs, composes and teaches music in Victoria, BC, Canada.
 She is a member of the award-winning acoustic roots trio The Sweet Lowdown

 A member of The Sweet Lowdown since 2009, Miriam has toured Canada, the US and the UK, performing for audiences of folk and roots music lovers to critical acclaim.
 The trio has produced 3 albums, all recipients of multiple awards and award nominations.
-Recent performances with The Sweet Lowdown include the Canadian Folk Music Awards, and CBC’s Vinyl Cafe with Stuart McLean.
+Highlight performances include the Canadian Folk Music Awards, Canmore Folk Festival and CBC’s Vinyl Cafe with Stuart McLean.

-When not on the road, Miriam teaches violin and fiddle at home and on Skype.
-Her innovative and patient teaching style has made her a sought-after instructor, both in Victoria and across Canada.
-She regularly leads workshops at camps in BC and in the North West Territories, and at home has a full teaching studio.
-She lead the Victoria Conservatory of Music group fiddle classes for 6 years.
-Recent camps and workshops include Nimblefingers Bluegrass and Old Time Workshop, Gavin Lake Fiddle Camp, Northern Lights Bluegrass and Old Tyme Workshop, and Chicago’s Old Town School of Folk Music.
+When not on the road, Miriam has a full teaching studio at home.
+Her straight forward and patient style has made her a sought-after instructor, both in Victoria and across Canada.
+She regularly teaches at camps in BC and in the North West Territories.
+She led the Victoria Conservatory of Music group fiddle classes for 6 years.
+Recent camps and workshops include Nimblefingers Bluegrass and Old Time Workshop, Gavin Lake Fiddle Camp, Beyond Trad, Vancouver Island Music Workshop, Northern Lights Bluegrass and Old Tyme Workshop, Fiddleworks, FiddlyNess, and Chicago’s Old Town School of Folk Music.